PCRPrimerDesign/ARMSprimer3/readme.txt

 		>>> python3 armsprimer3.py rs6025/nomask

 Note #3: ARMSprimer3 was default to use human genome data 'hg38' (in function "ucscGenomeBrowser" of "bioCommons.py"), 'SNP147' (in function "findAltAllele" of "bioCommons.py"), and 'SNP147Common' (in function "getMaskedTemplate" of "maskSNP.py").
 These datasets can be replaced with other species data sets to design ARMS-PCR primers for other species.

+Note #4: The validity of ARMSprimer3 was confirmed by successfully developing four diagnostic tests using ARMSprimer3 in the molecular diagnostic laboratory at Saint Louis University. (see ARMSprimer3 output files in folders rs6025, rs1799963, rs1800562, and rs1799945, at https://github.com/PCRPrimerDesign/ARMSprimer3/, for factor V Leiden, prothrombin G20210A, and hereditary hemochromatosis-related C282Y and H63D mutations detection, respectively)